-Counseling provides an opportunity for individuals to learn to make better decisions, improve personal skills, develop increased confidence, overcome blocks to personal effectiveness, and acquire a keener awareness and appreciation of their needs and the needs of others.
-In a personal interaction with a counselor, a client is helped to explore and express feelings, examine beliefs and ways of thinking about the world, reflect on patterns of behavior, and work toward making healthy changes.
+Counseling provides an opportunity for individuals to improve decision making, develop coping skills, increase confidence, overcome blocks to personal effectiveness, and acquire greater self-awareness.
+In counseling, students can explore and express feelings, examine beliefs and ways of thinking about the world, reflect on patterns of behavior, and make healthy changes.

-Individual counseling provides an opportunity to learn to make better decisions, improve one's relationships, and generally increase personal effectiveness.
-With the help of a counselor, a person can explore feelings and express them better, examine beliefs, and work toward making healthy changes.
-Individual counseling off-campus is sometimes recommended if a students' counseling goals cannot be met within the limitations of our resources.
+Individual counseling provides an opportunity to explore feelings and express them better, examine beliefs, and work toward making healthy changes.
+Students will learn skills and strategies to manage distress and navigate relationships.
+Individual counseling off-campus is sometimes recommended if a student’s needs cannot be met by CAPS services.

-Group counseling offers an individual a chance to understand feelings and change problem behaviors with the support of peers with similar concerns.
-Each semester CAPS offers general therapy groups as well as groups addressing particular issues.
-Recent groups have focused on such topics as managing stress, exploring sexuality, bolstering academic effectiveness, nurturing interpersonal growth, dealing with dysfunctional families, and surviving trauma.
-Near the beginning of each semester, groups are announced on the CAPS web page for groups and publicized elsewhere on campus.
-If you are interested, call to make an appointment with the group leader before sessions begin.
+Group counseling offers an individual a chance to understand emotions, reduce symptoms, and explore interpersonal patterns with the support of peers.
+Each semester CAPS offers general counseling groups as well as groups addressing particular topics and concerns.
+Near the beginning of each semester, groups are announced on the CAPS website and publicized elsewhere on campus.
 Membership in some groups is limited, so inquire early in the semester.
-We are often able to provide information on groups offered off-campus as well.

-Relationship counseling is available to partners who want to improve an intimate relationship.
-To be eligible for couples counseling, both members of the couple must be currently enrolled at UNC Charlotte.
-Both members usually attend the first session with a counselor.
+Couples counseling is available to partners who want to improve an intimate relationship.
+To be eligible, both partners must be currently enrolled at UNC Charlotte.